Be sure to check the calendar, updated throughout the year, for the most up-to-date information.

 We’ll be happy to deactivate your student’s account.
 If you would like to do this, please email Diane Miller.
 You’ll need to inform your child that his/her account is deactivated so he/she won’t be surprised after going through the lunch line.
 Students would still be able to make cash purchases.

 How can I track my child’s account balance?

 You can view your student’s account balance and recent activity online.
 In addition to this, parents of accounts with a negative balance greater than $25 will receive a reminder email on the 15th of each month.

 Is there a limit on how large my child’s balance can grow?

 Yes.
 Beginning in August, accounts with balances greater than $75 at the end of the month will automatically be deactivated.
 The account balance will be transferred to your tuition account and a $25 transfer fee will be assessed.
 In order to reactivate the account, you’ll need to pay the balance and fee in full.

-For the 2017-18 school year, Missouri requires all 8th and 9th grade students to have one dose of MCV (meningococcal vaccine) and all 12th grade students to have two doses of MCV (unless the first dose was given after age 16).
-In addition, all 7th grade students must have documented two doses of Varicella (chicken pox vaccine).
+For the 2018-19 school year, Missouri requires all 8th, 9th, and 10th grade students to have one dose of MCV (meningococcal vaccine) and all 12th grade students to have two doses of MCV (unless the first dose was given after age 16).
+In addition, all 7th and 8th grade students must have documented two doses of Varicella (chicken pox vaccine).
 Per state law, documentation of up-to-date immunization status, including month, day, and year, must be on file with the school prior to attendance.
 Students will be excluded if non-compliant.